vtexdocs/help-center-content/docs/announcements/en/search-resolve-hides-number-product-stock.md

 author: 2o8pvz6z9hvxvhSoKAiZzg
 slug: search-resolve-hides-number-product-stock
 legacySlug: search-resolve-hides-number-product-stock
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: To improve data privacy, search-resolver no longer displays the number of products in stock
+announcementSynopsisEN: 'To improve data privacy, search-resolver no longer displays the number of products in stock'
 ---

 We have updated the [`search-resolver@0.x`](https://github.com/vtex-apps/search-resolver) API, an application necessary for the operation of the store search, to hide sensitive data related to the store's inventory.
 As of 3/20/22, the number of products in stock will no longer be displayed by [VTEX Search GraphQL](https://github.com/vtex-apps/search-graphql).